-1. Introduction
+Introduction

 - 1. Civils assets are fixed assets that facilitate the operation of a transport system.
 For the purposes of this strategic chapter, these assets include: - structures, such as bridges, tunnels, retaining walls, culverts, coastal, estuarine and river defences and ancillary structures (e.g. signal posts, electrification and telecoms structures); - earthworks, such as cuttings (soil and rock) and embankments; - operational property (buildings), such as stations, depots and train sheds (on mainline infrastructure); and - drainage systems, regardless of their physical location. - 2.
 The characteristics and balance of Civils assets vary by duty holder.
-On London Underground, for example, a far greater proportion of the network consists of tunnels (around 45% of approximately 400 route km, 1000+ track km), and pumping systems are a far more significant component of drainage management due to the risk of flooding in sub-surface and deep tube sections of the network.
-High Speed 1 (HS1, the channel tunnel rail link), in contrast to the considerable average age of Civils assets on the mainline and London Underground networks, has very young assets, being newly built (opening in two stages in 2003 and 2007) and benefitting from modern design intelligence. - 3.
-Failure of Civils assets can lead to train derailment due to obstruction of the line (for example, a landslide, masonry debris from a bridge or tunnel, or a fallen structure such as a signal post), or due to track faults (arising, for example from failure of the supporting embankment).
+On London Underground, for example, a far greater proportion of the network consists of tunnels (around 45% of approximately 400 route km, 1000+ track km), and pumping systems are a far more significant component of drainage management due to the risk of flooding in subsurface and deep tube sections of the network.
+High Speed 1 (HS1), the channel tunnel rail link. in contrast to the considerable average age of Civils assets on the mainline and London Underground networks, has very young assets, being newly built (opening in two stages in 2003 and 2007) and benefitting from modern design intelligence. - 3.
+Failure of Civils assets can lead to train derailment due to obstruction of the line (for example, a landslide, masonry debris from a bridge or tunnel, or a fallen structure such as a signal post), or due to track faults (for example from failure of the supporting embankment).
 Risks to individuals can also arise, for example from the failure of an ancillary structure or part of a bridge.
-The provision and maintenance of safe and resilient infrastructure is therefore a primary element of the effective, safe operation of any railway and ensuring its on-going integrity is a key risk control. - The relationship between the different asset groups is vital in ensuring a safe 4. infrastructure.
-For example, culverts often provide important drainage to embankments, and deformation of an embankment often manifests itself initially as a track defect.
+The provision and maintenance of safe and resilient infrastructure is therefore a primary element of the effective, safe operation of any railway and ensuring its on-going integrity is a key risk control. - 4.
+The relationship between the different asset groups is vital in ensuring a safe infrastructure.
+For example culverts often provide important drainage to embankments.
+Deformation of an embankment often manifests itself initially as a track defect.
 An infrastructure system risk management approach is therefore needed to ensure that these assets are managed effectively, recognising the interfaces and dependencies.
+See the later discussion of London Underground's (LUL) approach to analysing the impact its assets have on a range of risks.
+Other duty holders could learn from this example.